The 7th Voyage of Sinbad: Plot

 Sokurah leads Sinbad and his starving men to the nesting place of the giant Rocs.
 Out of hunger, Sinbad's men try to break open a Roc egg, causing it to hatch, but the newborn chick is killed by the men and roasted for food.
-While the men are eating, Parisa enters the magic lamp and befriends Barani, the childlike Genie inside, who tells her how to summon him in exchange for her promise of his freedom.
+While the men are eating, Parisa enters the magic lamp and befriends Barani, the childlike genie inside, who tells her how to summon him in exchange for her promise of his freedom.
 The parent Roc returns and slays the men.
 Sinbad tries to summon the genie, but he is grabbed by the Roc, who takes flight, and drops him, unconscious, into its nearby nest.
 Sokurah kills Harufa and abducts the princess, taking her to his underground fortress.

 Sinbad awakens and rubs the magic lamp, summoning Barani, who takes Sinbad to Sokurah's fortress and helps him evade the chained dragon that stands guard.
 Sinbad reaches Sokurah, who restores the princess to normal.
 When Sinbad refuses to hand over the lamp, the magician animates a skeleton warrior, which Sinbad fights and destroys.
 With the help of the genie, Sinbad and Parisa make their way out of the cave, stopping to destroy the lamp by throwing it into a pool of lava, thus freeing Barani.

 Leaving the cave, they encounter another cyclops.
 Sinbad releases the dragon, which fights and kills the creature.
 Sinbad and Parisa make their escape, but Sokurah orders the dragon to hunt them down.
 Sinbad heads to the beach, where his men have readied the giant crossbow, and they use it to kill the dragon.
 The dying dragon collapses on Sokurah, crushing him to death.
 Sinbad, Parisa, and the remaining crew depart for Baghdad.
-They are joined by Barani, now human, who has appointed himself as Sinbad's cabin boy.
+They are joined by Barani, now human, who has appointed himself Sinbad's cabin boy.
 In a final act of magic as he was being freed, Barani filled the captain's cabin with the treasure from the cyclops' cave, a wedding gift to Sinbad and Parisa.